Pregnancy Skincare 101: A Step-by-Step Guide

 Combating Dryness and Itching

 Dry, itchy skin needs extra TLC during pregnancy.
-Look for products with oatmeal, shea butter, or glycerin.
+Look for products with oatmmel, shea butter, or glycerin.
 Apply moisturiser to damp skin to lock in hydration, and consider using a humidifier in your bedroom to add moisture to the air.

 Stretch Mark Prevention and Treatment